 Covers environments of freshwater streams, lakes, and marshes, emphasizing their organisms, as well as the biological interactions, nutrient cycles, and effects of physical and chemical factors on those organisms.
 Explores ecological factors of freshwater environments and the effects of human activities on them.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
-Audit available.
+Prerequisites: WR 115, RD 115 and MTH 60 or equivalent placement test scores.
+Audit available

-- Use basic principles of ecosystems structure and function to characterize freshwater habitats.
+- Use basic principles of ecosystems structure and function to characterize and evaluate freshwater habitats.

 - Identify and express how humans interact with the freshwater ecosystems by applying basic principles of environmental management.